odradev/awesome-zero-knowledge/README.md

 * [Bounded Verification for Finite-Field-Blasting (In a Compiler for Zero Knowledge Proofs)](https://eprint.iacr.org/2023/778.pdf) - academic text by Alex Ozdemir, Riad S. Wahby, Fraser Brown and Clark Barrett from May 2023.
 * [ZK programmability adds a whole new layer to worry about](https://www.zksecurity.xyz/blog/posts/zksecurity/) - article by David Wong from May 2023.
 * [Do in secret.
 Assert in public.
 Don't under-constrain your prover's witness computation in ZK programs](https://www.zksecurity.xyz/blog/posts/underconstrain-bugs/) - article by Brandon Kase from June 2023.
 * [ZK app developers should be able to see down to the constraints](https://www.zksecurity.xyz/blog/posts/noname/) - article by David Wong from June 2023.
+* [SoK: Vector OLE-Based Zero-Knowledge Protocols](https://eprint.iacr.org/2023/857.pdf) - academic text by Carsten Baum, Samuel Dittmer, Peter Scholl and Xiao Wang from June 2023.
+* [What are Verkle Trees & KZG Commitments, and could they be applied on Bitcoin?](https://medium.com/@shymaa.arafat/what-are-verkle-trees-kzg-commitments-and-could-they-be-applied-on-bitcoin-cbf4838d18ac) - article by Shymaa Arafat from June 2023.
+* [Why is there a need to construct ZKEVM?](https://rootzlab.medium.com/why-is-there-a-need-to-construct-zkevm-part-1-zk-circuit-compilation-eb578c4c9150) - article by Jeremy from Rootz Labs from June 2023.
+* [zkSaaS: Zero-Knowledge SNARKs as a Service](https://eprint.iacr.org/2023/905.pdf) - academic text by Sanjam Garg, Aarushi Goel, Abhishek Jain, Guru-Vamsi Policharla and Sruthi Sekar from June 2023.
+* [Fighting AI-generated Audio with Attested Microphones and ZK-SNARKs: the Attested Audio Experiment](https://medium.com/@danieldkang/fighting-ai-generated-audio-with-attested-microphones-and-zk-snarks-the-attested-audio-experiment-d6ea0fc296ac) - article by Daniel Kang, Kobi Gurkan, and Anna Rose from June 2023.

 ### Projects
 Projects that are using ZK-technology.